strapi/documentation/CONTRIBUTING.md

     cd docs
     ```

-6. Make sure all dependencies are installed, then run the server:
+6. Make sure all dependencies are installed

     ```bash
+    yarn
+    ```

+7. Start the documentation server

+    ```bash
+    # Launch the full documentation
-    yarn && yarn dev
+    yarn dev

+    # Launch only the developer docs
+    yarn dev:developer

+    # Launch only the user docs
+    yarn dev:user
     ```

 #### Writing
 We can't provide you specific procedures with step-by-step instructions to write technical documentation.
 But our ["12 Rules of Technical Writing"](https://handbook.strapi.io/user-success-manual/12-rules-of-technical-writing) and [style guide](https://handbook.strapi.io/user-success-manual/strapi-documentation-style-guide) should help you get started.
 If you have any question or need help, do feel free to reach us through [our forum](https://forum.strapi.io/).